Verseelia/Machine-Learning/README.md

 ## Project Overview

-This project focuses on predicting credit card approval decisions based on a variety of applicant attributes and historical credit data.
+This is a **guided project** that focuses on predicting credit card approval decisions based on a variety of applicant attributes and historical credit data.
 The goal is to build a machine learning model that can automate the decision-making process for banks, reducing manual labor and minimizing the risk of loan defaults.
 This model will help financial institutions efficiently evaluate credit applications and identify eligible customers.

 ## Problem Statement